ayushgupta5/faangLLD/MPLMaven/README.md

 # FAANG LLD - MPL Low-Level Design

 ## Overview
-This repository contains the low-level design (LLD) of a fantasy sports application modeled after Dream11.
+This repository contains the low-level design (LLD) of a fantasy sports application modeled after MPL.
 The system is designed to handle user registration, match scheduling, contest creation, team management, and payment processing.

 ## Model Structure